 - Teach people to enjoy work.
 People like to win at work.
 Coach them to become successful.
 Invest in their development.
 The more they learn, the better they feel about themselves.
 The more they win, the more confident they get.
 Unfortunately, we are not born with the idea “work is joy”.

 - Watch out for toxic employees.
-These are employees who are lazy, unethical, power hungry, greedy, political and downright incompetent.
-Do not endlessly invest in counselling them with the idea that they will change someday.
+These are employees who are lazy, unethical, power-hungry, greedy, political, and downright incompetent.
+Do not endlessly invest in counseling them with the idea that they will change someday.
 The fact is they never change.
-They are a rot in the system.
+They are rot in the system.
 Be kind when a performer fails.
 Don’t be kind to toxic people.
 Keep your system clean.